 - DKIM information is retained in forwarded email, because the signature is injected by the sending server and that signature does not get modified as it’s forwarded on.

-For DMARC to pass, either SPF or DKIM must align and the either the SPF check or DKIM check must pass.
+For DMARC to pass, either SPF or DKIM must align and either the SPF check or DKIM check must pass.
 This means that the SPF domain or the DKIM domain must match the domain in the mail from field (the human viewable email address).
 If neither SPF or DKIM aligns, DMARC will fail even though SPF or DKIM passes.

 Using Sentinel to Remediate Issues with SPF, DKIM, and DMARC